 - Just cover the mash with cheese, and omit the breadcrumbs.

-Why not try one of my other traditional British dishes.
+Why not take a look at some of my other traditional British recipes:

 Cottage Pie with a crispy potato topping

 - 1 pound / 425 grams ground beef

 - 1 large onion chopped